 - The use of bonus antlerless licenses is prohibited on the property.

-- The unit behind the lake is closed to deer hunting starting the Saturday before firearms season.
+- The hunting unit around the lake is closed to deer hunting starting opening day of firearms season.

 - Waterfowl hunting opportunities are offered by draw, reserved hunts, and self-service.

 - Daily drawings for draw units are held at 4:30 a.m. during the regular waterfowl season.
-Please see the waterfowl rules and map, and the draw schedule for more details.
+Please see the Waterfowl Rules and Map and Waterfowl Draw Schedule for more details.

-- Reserved hunt days are Tuesday, Friday, and Sunday.
-Hunters can sign up online for these hunts during July.
+- Reserved hunt days are Friday and Sunday.
+Hunters can sign up online for these hunts Aug.
+22-Sept.
+23.